andorp/IdrisExtSTGCodegen/talks/bob2021/custom-backend.rst

 In summary, the code generator has to understand how to represent tagged data and function applications even if the function application is partial, how to handle let expressions, how to implement and invoke primitive operations, how to handle Erased arguments, and how to do runtime crashes.

-The implementor of the custom back-end should pick the closest phase of the abstraction that the custom back-end support making the transformation from one of the intermediate representation of Idris to the custom back-end.
+The implementor of the custom back-end should pick the closest Idris IR which fits to the abstraction of the technology that is aimed to compile to.
 Also the implementor should consider how to transform the simple main expression which is represented in CExp.
 As Idris does not focuses on memory management and threading.
 The custom back-end